temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 ## Setup

-You'll need two terminal windows for this exercise.
+You'll need two terminal windows for this sample.

 1. In all terminals, change to the `/samples/custom-search-attributes/src` directory.
 2. In one terminal, run `npm install` to install dependencies.